CreatorX64/case-study/README.md

 Upon sign up, there's no new user is created.
 You just get access to view the List page.

-To implement the mock API server, I used the npm module [json-server](https://www.npmjs.com/package/json-server) which exposes a full-blown REST API out of a mere JSON file.
+To implement the mock API server, I used the npm module [json-server](https://www.npmjs.com/package/json-server) which exposes a full-blown REST API out of a JSON file.